 Trialists wishing to participate in the GCRFF Multinational Clinical Trials Initiative will follow this process:

 Interested investigators can submit initial proposals or Expressions of Interest (EOIs) for multinational trials via a dedicated portal.
-EOIs must meet the specified eligibility criteria for consideration, and investigators should review how to apply prior to submission.
+EOIs must meet the specified eligibility criteria for consideration, and investigators should review how to apply and our FAQs prior to submission.

 GCRFF and Expert Advisory Panel members review and assess the EOIs, endorse trials considered to have merit, and convene to facilitate discussion by relevant national funders accordingly.